Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

   <img height="250" src="/docs/figs/exampleGallery/Yaml-Config-Syntax-Arenas/example5.png">
 </p>

 **Observations:**

-* The `SpawnerButton` object is an interactive object, meaning that it can be interacted with by the player/agent.
+* The `SpawnerButton` is an interactive object that can be engaged by the player or agent.
-* The `SpawnerButton` object is a modular object, meaning that it is made up of multiple modules.
-In this case, the `SpawnerButton` object is made up of 2 modules.
+* It is a modular object consisting of multiple modules.

-In the above example, the `SpawnerButton` object is used to spawn rewards upon interaction with the button (by 'colliding' with the gameobject) by the player/agent.
-We can observe that the `SpawnerButton` object has a number of parameters that are used to define the object's behaviour.
-These parameters are as follows:
+In the example above, the `SpawnerButton` is used to spawn rewards upon interaction (such as 'colliding' with the gameobject).
+The `SpawnerButton` has several parameters that define its behavior:

-* `moveDurations`: The duration of the movement of the button when it is pressed.
+* `moveDurations`: Specifies how long the button moves when pressed.
-* `resetDurations`: The duration of the movement of the button when it is reset.
+* `resetDurations`: Specifies how long the button takes to reset after being pressed.
-* `rewardNames`: The list of rewards that can be spawned.
+* `rewardNames`: A list of rewards that can be spawned.
-* `rewardWeights`: The weights of each reward in the rewards list.
+* `rewardWeights`: Determines the weight of each reward in the `rewardNames` list.
+Weights control the probability of each reward being spawned.
+For instance:
-As an added feature, the weights can be used to control the probability of spawning each reward.
-For example, if the weights are `[100, 0, 0]` , the probability of spawning the first reward is 100%, while the probability of spawning the second and third rewards are 0%.
-If the weights are `[50, 50, 0]` , the probability of spawning the first and second rewards are 50%, while the probability of spawning the third reward is 0%.
-If the weights are `[33, 33, 33]` , the probability of spawning each reward is 33%.
+  - With weights `[100, 0, 0]`, the probability of spawning the first reward is 100%, and the other rewards have 0% probability.
+  - With weights `[50, 50, 0]`, the probability of spawning the first and second rewards is 50% each, with 0% for the third reward.
+  - With weights `[33, 33, 33]`, each reward has an equal probability of 33%.
-* `spawnProbability`: The probability of spawning the reward upon interaction with the SpawnerButton.
-This parameter is used in conjunction with the `rewardWeights` parameter.
-Essentially, it controls the overall probability of spawning _a_ reward upon interaction with the SpawnerButton.
-For example, if you have the `rewardWeights` set to `[100, 100, 100]` but the `spawnProbability` set to `0.5`, the probability of spawning a reward is 50% at each interaction.
-Conversely, if you have the `rewardWeights` set to `[100, 100, 100]` but the `spawnProbability` set to `0.0`, the probability of spawning a reward is 0% at each interaction, meaning no reward will ever be spawned.
+* `spawnProbability`: Controls the overall chance of spawning any reward upon interaction.
+This works in conjunction with `rewardWeights`:
+  - With `rewardWeights` set to `[100, 100, 100]` and `spawnProbability` set to `0.5`, the chance of spawning a reward is 50% per interaction.
+  - With `rewardWeights` set to `[100, 100, 100]` and `spawnProbability` set to `0.0`, the chance of spawning a reward is 0%, meaning no reward will spawn.
-* `maxRewardCounts`: The maximum number of times each reward can be spawned.
-A value of -1 means no limit to the number of times the reward can be spawned per episode.
+* `maxRewardCounts`: Defines the maximum number of times each reward can be spawned.
+A value of `-1` indicates no limit per episode.
-* `rewardSpawnPos`: The position where the reward will be spawned.
-If left unspecified, the reward will be spawned randomly within the arena.
+* `rewardSpawnPos`: Specifies the location where the reward will appear.
+If not specified, the reward will be spawned randomly within the arena.

 &nbsp;